njtung/njtung.github.io/_pages/about.md

 My research interests are extremal, probabilistic, and arithmetic combinatorics, especially random thresholds, Sidorenko-type inequalities, and analytic methods.

-Previously, I was an undergraduate student at Brown University advised by [Eli Upfal](https://cs.brown.edu/people/eupfal/).
+Previously, I was an undergraduate at Brown University where I also obtained a Master's in mathematics.

 My Erdős number is 2.